rant-lang/reference/src/proposals/special-variables.md

 {{ #include _proposal_msg.md }}

 A Rant program has access to certain persistent runtime data, such as the current state of a repeater or the active attribute frame.
-As these are always present in a program, it would be sensible to treat them as first-class language features rather than exposing them through only the standard library.
+As these are always present in a program, it would be sensible to treat them as intrinsic variables rather than exposing them only through standard library functions.
 In the interest of doing this, the following new keywords are proposed as special variable names:

 ## @step